 - Online 24/7 (click Deactivate Card).
 This will protect your funds by preventing purchases while the card is deactivated.

 - Call 905 688 5550 x4770 or visit the Brock Card office during business hours for assistance in deactivating and locating your card.
 You are responsible for all transactions prior to card deactivation and for notifying the Brock Card office that your card has been lost/misplaced or stolen.
 Contact the Brock Card office to see if your card has been turned in.
-You may also wish to contact Campus Security in case the card was turned in there.
+You may also wish to contact Campus Safety in case the card was turned in there.
 To replace a lost or stolen Brock Card, visit the Brock Card office and bring valid government-issued ID.

 - The Replacement card fee of $35 can be paid with cash, debit, Visa or MasterCard